Faezehabibi/pc_tutorial/receptive_field.md

     that was most likely to activate the neuron is reduced or eliminated when the same stimulus extends beyond the neuron’s classical receptive field (RF)"
     > [Rao & Ballard, 1999]

+  <h4>Contextual Modulation</h4>

-  **Contextual Modulation:** A neural mechanism by which the stimuli context in the surrounding regions of classical RF can influence neural responses indirectly which causes Surround Suppression.
+  A neural mechanism by which the stimuli context in the surrounding regions of classical RF can influence neural responses indirectly which causes Surround Suppression.

+    > "When the stimulus properties in a neuron’s classical receptive field match the stimulus properties in the surrounding region (ECRF), little response is evoked from the the neuron while when the stimulus occurs in isolation, neuron eliciting a relatively large response.
+    [Rao & Ballard, 1999]

-  **Surround Suppression:** A phenomenon when contextual modulation have inhibitory effects and thus stimuli in areas surrounding the classical receptive field reduce the neuron's response.
+  * **Surround Suppression:** A phenomenon when contextual modulation have inhibitory effects and thus stimuli in areas surrounding the classical receptive field reduce the neuron's response.
   The case when the same conceptual/contextual stimuli as the extra-classical receptive field spans through the classical receptive field as well, the neuron's responsece can  be predicted accurately by generalizing